This post may contain affiliate links.

 Saqqara Pyramids and Necropolis From Cairo

 Saqqara is an under-visited highlight of Egypt and one we very much enjoyed.
 The sprawling necropolis includes numerous pristinely painted tombs as well as the Step Pyramid.
 Nearby at Dahshur are the Red Pyramid and Bent Pyramid.
 The sites are approximately 30 Km south of Cairo and we traveled by car with a driver.
 If you possibly can, set aside a day to get down to Saqqara and Ancient Memphis, below.
 We have a full post on our day at Cairo’s “other” pyramids here.
+You can visit Saqquara on this 1 day Cairo tour if you’re short of time.

 Ancient Memphis From Cairo